ossillate-inc/packj/README.md

 ## Sandboxed package installation ##

 Packj offers a lightweight sandboxing for `safe installation` of a package.
 Specifically, it prevents malicious packages from exfiltrating sensitive data, accessing sensitive files (e.g., SSH keys), and persisting malware.

+It sandboxes install-time scripts, including any native compliation.
+It uses **strace** (i.e., **NO** VM/Container required).

 Please find details on the sandboxing mechanism and how to use at [Sandbox README](https://packj.dev/go?next=https://github.com/ossillate-inc/packj/blob/main/packj/sandbox/README.md).